Adding a “✋ Stop” to a task in a template will turn it into a stop task.

 This simple little action turns basic checklists into powerful workflows.

-Note: Stop tasks are a business pro feature only.
+Note: Stop tasks are a Standard and Professional plan feature.

 Stop Task Examples